ElijahWeddle/MRE_320/Sensor_Testing/DHT-111/DHT_data.md

 #DHT-11 Data
+This data is displayed in the "DHT-11.pdf" file for easier viewing.

 Accuracy: Average deviation of 10 readings = 0.4762 *C
 Precision:  Standard deviation of 10 readings = 0.0514 *C